When is a good time to start your own business?

 You’re ready to work hard and do whatever it takes

-Many people also overlook the amount of form-filling, paperwork and registrations that is often required, such as keeping records of your expenses, registering for self-assessment and completing your tax return.
+Many people also overlook the amount of form-filling, paperwork and registrations that are often required, such as keeping records of your expenses, registering for self-assessment and completing your tax return.

 You have the time it takes to run your own business